divio/divio-cloud-docs/how-to/configure-celery.rst

 * ``celerycam``, a monitoring service

 Your project will already have at least two services, ``web`` and ``db``, listed in ``docker-compose.yml``.
-Each of the new services will be need to be added in a similar way, so that each runs in its own Docker container locally.
+Each of the new services will have to be added in a similar way, so that each runs in its own Docker container locally.
 (On our Cloud, they will run on our dedicated clusters, and the :ref:`docker-compose file is not used <docker-compose-local>`.)